gau27/gau27.github.io/_posts/2016-08-21-body-tutorial.markdown

    ]
 {% endhighlight %}

-In this case, I took a start time and an end time that was one day after and requested 4 linearly spaced epochs in between.
+In this case, I took a start time and an end time that was one day after and requested 4 linearly spaced epochs.
 This is basically an interface to `NMatrix.linspace`.

 The other function requires you to input a start time and an end time and a step size that keeps getting added to the start time till the end time is reached.
-As a contrived example, we'll take two epochs, 5 years apart and ask for a step size of a year, expecting 6 elements.
+As a contrived example, we'll take two epochs, 5 days apart and ask for a step size of a day, expecting 6 elements.

 {% highlight ruby %}